jdeathe/packer-centos-7/README.md

 ### Prerequisites

-The build environment required is Mac OSX or GNU Linux (Fedora 37).
+The build environment required is macOS or GNU Linux (Fedora 37) Intel x86_64.

 To build the box files you will need the following installed.
-Version numbers are those used to build on Fedora 37.
+Version numbers are those tested on Fedora 37.

 - [VirtualBox](https://www.virtualbox.org) (7.0.4_rpmfusion)
 - [LibVirt](https://libvirt.org) (8.6.0)